If you've been around your Box for a while, you may have heard the term "RX+" being used.

 Not only was Athlete B able to make people who have to scale the WOD feel bad about themselves, and avoid the risk of competing on a level playing field...He has ALSO been able to feed his ego by winning at a heavier weight.
 What luck!

 Athlete A: Hey girl...I saw on Wodify that you did a 20lb Wall-Ball today...That's Awesome!

 Athlete B: Oh, gosh thanks, It was the first one I picked up, so I thought I'd try it...Wow was that hard! (notice the false humility).

 In this example Athlete B is banking on the slight anonymity that group workouts offer.
 Most of the time people are just trying not to pass-out or puke, so they don't always notice the form or range of motion issues of others.

 95% of the people in class won't notice Athlete B's shallow squat or below target "no-reps"...They'll just see the "RX+" notation on the whiteboard.
 Smart athletes will choose this method to get the accolades they crave for going "beast mode" without all those pesky hours of working on proper form and mechanics...Brilliant!

-So there you have it, 3 great ways to start using RX+ as soon as you possibly can.
+So, there you have it, 3 great ways to start using RX+ !

 Now, you can either take this information and do nothing with it, or you can start using RX+ whenever possible, and begin showing the rest of the box how awesome you really are (without being vulnerable enough to engage in competition)!